pub struct InternalNode { /* private fields */ }Expand description

 pub fn deserialize(data: &[u8]) -> Result<Self>

-sourcepub fn generate_bitmaps(&self) -> (u16, u16)
+Sourcepub fn generate_bitmaps(&self) -> (u16, u16)

 pub fn generate_bitmaps(&self) -> (u16, u16)

-as a pair of u16
+Generates existence_bitmap and leaf_bitmap as a pair of u16s:

-child at index i
+child at index i exists if existence_bitmap[i] is set; child at

-is leaf node if leaf_bitmap[i]
+index i is leaf node if leaf_bitmap[i] is set.

-sourcepub fn get_child_with_siblings(
+Sourcepub fn get_child_with_siblings(

 &self,